-06 Aug Over 1000 Bespoke Wooden Windows & Doors Designed To Complement Traditional British Military Architecture
+06 Aug Over 1000 timber windows for traditional British Military Architecture

 The Defence and National Rehabilitation Centre (DNRC) is the brainchild of the late 6th Duke of Westminster.
 The concept originated in the Duke’s desire to create a 21st century successor to the Defence rehabilitation facility at Headley Court in Surrey and, on the same site, a National facility to treat civilians with major trauma injuries.